123TalKadosh/My-Portfolio/PizzaPlaceSales/PizzaPlaceSales.md

 CROSS JOIN
   TotalPizzaCount tpc;
 ```
-This query shows us the customer preferences regarding the size of their pizza.
+This query provides insights into customer preferences concerning the size of their pizzas:
 1. L, 18526 Units, 38.1%
 2. M, 15385 Units, 31.64%
 3. S, 14137 Units, 29.08%